Swan Song (2021 Benjamin Cleary film)

-Swan Song is a 2021 American science fiction romantic drama film written and directed by Benjamin Cleary (in his feature directorial debut).
+Swan Song is a 2021 American science fiction romantic drama film written and directed by Benjamin Cleary.
 The film stars Mahershala Ali, Naomie Harris, Awkwafina, Glenn Close, and Adam Beach.

-Swan Song was released in select cinemas and on Apple TV+ on December 17, 2021.
+Swan Song was released in select theaters and on Apple TV+ on December 17, 2021.
+The film received generally positive reviews from critics.

 Plot

 When a loving husband and father Cameron Turner is diagnosed with a terminal illness, he is presented with the option of sparing his family grief by having him replaced with a clone.
 Turner is torn about whether to discuss the option with his wife.